aprilmintacpineda/the-mystery-of-nan/README.md

 isNaN(NaN); // will return true
 ```

 `a !== a` checks if the value and data type of `a` is not equal to itself, this would be true if we are checking a NaN value and therefore the function will return true. `Number(a) !== Number(a)` first converts the value of a into a number (returning a NaN if it fails) then checks if they are of the same value and data type.
-Now `condition || condition` would return true if one of these conditions were met and false if both fails and the only way it will fail is if the valud is NaN.
+Now `condition || condition` would return true if one of these conditions were met and false if both fails and the only way it will fail is if the value is NaN.

+**Goal achieved.**